Speed Endurance

 So the key is lots of slow running to become faster.
 It seems strange, but believe me, it works.

-Also have a look at this question about running 1.5 mile for the army.
-This person is basically dealing with the same issue as you.
+Also have a look at this page about running 1.5 mile.

 Hope this helps.